Why you shouldn’t wait until the postpartum period to see a pelvic floor therapist.

 Pelvic floor therapy is a valuable resource that can enhance overall well-being during pregnancy and postpartum.
 By addressing pain, improving function, and preparing for birth it empowers women to have a more comfortable pregnancy and positive birthing experience.
 If you're expecting, we encourage you to speak with your provider about the potential benefits of pelvic floor therapy for you.

-Contributing Author(s): Dr. Allie and Dr. Nahir are therapists at Anchor Pelvic Physical Therapy, a leader in pelvic health in the Orlando area.
+.
 They are part of the compassionate and knowledgeable team at Anchor Pelvic.
 “We are all committed to helping you achieve a joyful and functional pregnancy and successful recovery postpartum.”

 Previous